camyakura/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+Document Object Model = Javascript Object containing every element in order on the page.
+Bridges the gap between HTML and Javascript.
+It's a programming interface allowing the use of javascript to change the document structure, style , and content.

 2. What is an event?

+An event is the interactivity on our pages.
+Javascript allows us to add dynamic content such as onclicks, scrolls and other events to make our page more engaging.

 3. What is an event listener?

+An event listener is a method we can run on a selected element to create an event for the element.
+You would typically use `.addEventListener` taking two arguments, the type of event and the function to run after event has been done.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an array when are using `querySelectorAll` in order to access individual elements inside the multiple element selector.

 5. What is a component?

+A component is when HTML, CSS, and Javascript are brought together for reuse in a website or application.